 In this blog post, we take a look at the octopus symbol and its meaning.
 The first thing that you will notice about an octopus is its eight long tentacles.
 There are many different interpretations of the symbolism behind these most unique appendages.
 Some people believe they represent life’s complexity, while others claim they are symbolic of intelligence or even immortality because it seems impossible to kill one!
 In order to better understand what they mean in your own life, read on for more information.

-Symbolism of the octopus
+The symbolism of the octopus

 The first thing you will notice about an octopus is its long arms–there are many different interpretations of this symbolism behind our most unique appendage.
 Some believe they represent life’s complexity, while others claim that it symbolizes intelligence or even immortality.
 To better understand what the octopus means in your own life, read on for more information: